lep/compressmpq/Readme.md

 # License

-This tool is released under GPL v3 but it uses parts of Stormlib which is released under MIT, Zopfli which is released under Apache v2.0 and miniz which is released under public domain.
+This tool is released under GPL v3 but it uses parts of
+- Apache Portable Runtime which is released under Apache v2.0
+- miniz which is released under public domain.
+- Stormlib which is released under MIT
+- Zopfli which is released under Apache v2.0